 - 1.5 tbsps. orange blossoms water

-- Add in the lemon juice and orange blossoms water and boil for 2 minutes.
+- Add in the lemon juice and orange blossoms water and boil for another 2 minutes.
 Turn off the heat and let the syrup cool down.

 - Prepare sugar syrup during bake time or before.